Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Introduction

 As a simple bilayer with rubrene, Y6 upconverts infrared light into visible (via triplet-triplet annihilation; two photons in for one photon out) with the highest efficiency for a solid-state device\cite{izawa2021efficient}.

-Often the concept of intermolecular charge transfer (CT) states\cite{si2023photo, price2022free,izawa2021efficient, lan2024correction} are invoked to explain the unusual photophysics of Y6.
+Often the concept of intermolecular charge transfer (CT) states\cite{si2023photo, price2022free,izawa2021efficient, lan2024correction} is invoked to explain the unusual photophysics of Y6.
 As these are intermolecular properties, a theoretical treatment first requires a structural model.
-Initially this required from molecular dynamic predictions\cite{Zhang2020}, but more recent studies\cite{giannini2024role} often use recently available high quality crystal structures\cite{Xiao2020} (CSD code OHUBUR).
+Initially this required molecular dynamic simulations\cite{Zhang2020}, but more recent studies\cite{giannini2024role} often use the now available high quality crystal structures\cite{Xiao2020} (CSD code OHUBUR).

 Charge-transfer states are challenging to describe well with density functional theory (DFT).
 The self-interaction error in DFT is often corrected by including a fraction of exact exchange from Hartree-Fock.
-But as these `global' hybrids have the incorrect long-range behaviour, CT states can be qualitatively incorrect.
+But as these `global' hybrids have the incorrect long-range behaviour, CT states can become qualitatively incorrect.

-Optimally tuned screened range-separated hybrid (OT-SRSH) functionals were developed explicitly to have a well balanced description of both local and long-range excitations\cite{kummel2017charge, bhandari2019quantitative, zheng2017effect}.
-They achieve this by having the fraction of Hartree-Fock exchange follow an error function, transitioning from the locally screened ($\alpha$ Hartree-Fock) domain to a long-range (screened by only the macroscopic dielectric constant, $\alpha+\beta$ Hartree-Fock fraction).
-For vacuum range-separated hybrid functionals (assuming $\epsilon_\infty=1$ and constrained by $\alpha+\beta=1$) this recovers the full Hartree-Fock limit at long range; whereas for screened range-separated hybrid functionals ($\epsilon_\infty>1$), the long-range fraction is reduced by the macroscopic dielectric screening.
+Optimally tuned screened range-separated hybrid (OT-SRSH) functionals were developed explicitly to have a well balanced description of both local and long-range excitations\cite{RefaelyAbramson2013,kummel2017charge, bhandari2019quantitative, zheng2017effect}.
+They achieve this by having the fraction of Hartree-Fock exchange follow an error function, transitioning from the locally screened ($\alpha$ fraction of Hartree-Fock) domain to a long-range (screened by only the macroscopic dielectric constant, $\alpha+\beta$ Hartree-Fock fraction).
+For vacuum range-separated hybrid (RSH) functionals (assuming $\epsilon_\infty=1$ and constrained by $\alpha+\beta=1$) this recovers the full Hartree-Fock limit at long range; whereas for \textit{screened} range-separated hybrid (SRSH) functionals ($\epsilon_\infty>1$), the long-range fraction is reduced by the macroscopic dielectric screening.

-Here we tune the LC-$\omega$hPBE functional, as previously used, by Giannini et al.\cite{giannini2024role} to model Y6 dimers, and more recently for excitons in solid-state Y6\cite{akram2025analyzing}.
+Here we tune the LC-$\omega$hPBE functional.
+This was previously indicated as having high accuracy for Y5 and ITIC monomers by Franco et al.\cite{Franco2023}; used by Giannini et al.\cite{giannini2024role} to model Y6 dimers; and more recently applied to excitons in solid-state Y6 by Akram et al.\cite{akram2025analyzing}.
 This functional has been used to model organic heterojunctions such as the C$_{60}$/Pentacene and P3HT/PCBM dimer\cite{zheng2017effect}.
-This functional is believed to predict the correct ordering of the CT and FE states in molecular systems \cite{kummel2017charge, bhandari2019quantitative, zheng2017effect}.
+This functional is believed to predict the correct ordering of the CT and FE states in molecular systems\cite{kummel2017charge, bhandari2019quantitative, zheng2017effect}.